dzomaya/NUTandRpi/README.md

 Additionally, Grafana is extensible enough that you could even take SNMP out of the mix altogether and use `upsc` or similar to capture the data.

 ### Configuring SNMP v3
-SNMP is a bit more complex than SNMP v2c, but it also encryption and is significantly more secure.
+SNMP v3 is a bit more complex than SNMP v2c, but it also uses encryption and is significantly more secure.
 For a deep understanding of Net-SNMP configuration, you should check out [their docs](http://www.net-snmp.org/docs/man/).

 If you're just testing, a quick way to get started creating SNMP v3 users is to use the `net-snmp-config --create-snmpv3-user` command.